Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 Summer Sunshine (July-August)

 UV in Japan peaks in July and August.
 Many locals carry parasols for sun protection.
 If you want one umbrella for both rain and sun, look for a UPF 50+ model.
-None of the three picks above are rated for sun protection — a dedicated sun parasol is worth adding for summer trips.
+A dedicated sun parasol is worth adding for summer trips.

 Umbrella Etiquette in Japan